GeneralProducts/day-of-code/_posts/2018-10-12-using-command-tags.md

 Once you have iterated and got a `book` variable, you can "call methods" on it and turn the results of the methods into HTML.

 This next line uses two method calls to output the HTML `img` tag for the book's cover.

-Can you see what those methods might be?
+Question: Can you see what those methods might be?

 {% highlight liquid %}
   {% raw %}